Formerly known as Board of Governors Fee Waiver (BOG)

 In an effort to help students succeed in the California community colleges, the Student Success Act of 2012 (California Senate Bill 1456) was signed into law by Governor Brown.
-Among other aspects, the Act included the creation of minimum academic and progress standards that must be met for continued eligibility for the Board of Governors Fee Waiver Program (BOGFW).
+Among other aspects, the Act included the creation of minimum academic and progress standards that must be met for continued eligibility for the California College Promise Grant (CCPG) – formerly known as Board of Governors Fee Waiver Program (BOGFW).
 These are different and separate standards from those for student federal aid, Cal Grants.

-Effective Fall 2016, California Community College students receiving the BOG Fee Waiver must meet minimum academic and progress standards to remain eligible for the BOG Fee Waiver.
+Effective Fall 2016, California Community College students receiving the CC Promise Grant must meet minimum academic and progress standards to remain eligible for the CC Promise Grant.
 Students must:

 - Maintain a cumulative GPA of 2.00